harrycresswell/harry/content/writing/25-02-07-semantic-headings-on-list-pages/index.md

 description: "Using Regular Expressions to structure content correctly"
 ---

 Creating semantic headings can be tricky business.
 This is especially true when you find the need to render all the content of your pages on a list page (a page that lists pages).
-Often we only see page titles and perhaps a summary of each page on a list page, which tend to cause few issues.
+Often we only see page titles and perhaps a summary of each page on a list page, which usually cause little to no issue.
 But, as soon as you throw a few h2’s and h3’s into the mix, correct heading heirachy tends to go straight go out the window.

 The solution I’ve found is to use a little Regex.
 But before we get into that, first let me give you an example to help illustrate the problem.